The King of the North Planted is Planted in Jerusalem (Daniel 11:40-45)(this is part 3 of the prophecy "Michael the Prince" in Dan. 10-12)

 - 6. The non-symbolic language of chapter 11 continues to Daniel 12:3 as part of the angel's explanation of Daniel's vision.
 Jesus, who watches over the righteous at the end of time, is the same unchanging and ever gracious being who watched over Daniel's people at the time of the vision ("At that time Michael, the archangel [great ruler] who stands guard over your nation, will arise" 12:1 NLT).
 It is at the end of time that Daniel's people will be delivered, if their name is in the Book of Life ("But at that time every one of your people whose name is written in the book will be rescued" 12:2 NLT).
 All people, throughout all time, who commit their lives to Jesus, will then be rewarded together with "everlasting life" (12:2).

-- PDF Document: The King of the North Planted in Jerusalem (PDF 4.2 MB)
+- Resource Paper for the Daniel 11 Symposium (October 2018 in Michigan) The King of the North Planted in Jerusalem (PDF 4.2 MB)

 - Questions & Answers (Daniel 10-12)